plone/plone.testing/README.txt

 Functional test
     An automated test that tests a feature in an "end-to-end" fashion.
-In a Zope context, that normally means that it invokes an action in the same way that a user would, i.e. through a web request.Functional tests are normally slower to run than either unit or integration tests, and can be significantly slower to run.
+In a Zope context, that normally means that it invokes an action in the same way that a user would, i.e. through a web request.
+Functional tests are normally slower to run than either unit or integration tests, and can be significantly slower to run.
 It is therefore common to have only a few functional tests for each major feature, relying on unit and integration